 The first thing after sanding was to paint the inside.
 I chose to use the Tea Rose Pink I used on this vanity makeover.
-It is just the right feminine shade and went on like a dream using my Triangle Brush.
-It fits right in those hard to reach corners.
+It is just the right feminine shade.

-The outside got two coats of Drop Cloth like I’ve used in these posts.
-But, for added drama, I used my fun Iron Orchid mold and hot glue gun to create some pretty decorative pieces like I did for my secretary desk.
+The outside got two coats of a off white.
+But, for added drama, I used my fun mold and hot glue gun to create some pretty decorative pieces like I did for my secretary desk.

 Once done, I applied them to my newly made over corner cupboard.
 Amazing isn’t it?

 The details are so fun and to think it was all done with hot glue.
 Yay!